Bug Tracking Process

 Issues directly reported to the tracker

-When an issue is added to the tracker, the status will be either
+When an issue is added to the tracker, the status could be depending on the situation;

 In the trackers there are several common statuses, mainly: open, confirmed, pending, ready to commit.

 - Open/New means it's reported, but it hasn't been determined for sure whether it is a real bug or not.
 Many Open issues are not actually bugs.
 If the issue fits into one of the categories below, then the status is changed as indicated and the bug is closed:

 - Cannot be reproduced.
 We have tried the same thing the reported did but the software appears to work correctly.
 (In many cases, more information is needed to be able to reproduce a bug.
 See "Information Required" below.)
 Change status to Unable to confirm.